Steady states and phase transitions in heterogeneous asymmetric exclusion processes: Steady-state densities

-where we have neglected terms which are ${\cal O}(1/L)$ or higher order in $1/L$.
+neglecting terms higher order in $\varepsilon$.
 Equation~(\ref{mft1}) allows us to extract a bulk current $J$ given by

 which must be a constant independent of $x$ in a given steady state.
 That Eq.~(\ref{mft1}) has the form of an equation of continuity is no surprise - this is because away from the boundaries in the bulk of the TASEP, particles only hop from left to right, subject to exclusion, which keeps the particle number locally conserved.
+In the continuum limit, $\varepsilon\rightarrow 0^+$ and hence the average current is

+valid when $\rho(x)$ and $q(x)$ are sufficiently smooth.
+It is evident that the MFT equations (\ref{mft1})-(\ref{curr}) are invariant under the particle-hole symmetry discussed above.
+Due to this property it is enough to restrict the analysis to the LD and MC phase density profiles; the HD phase density can be constructed from the LD phase density by using the particle-hole symmetry.
+Notice that this MFT does not capture any time-dependent or dynamical information, unlike hydrodynamic approaches.
+Nonetheless, considering the inherent simplicity of our MFT and the general popularity of MFT as a theoretical tool to study TASEPs, it is useful to study the steady states of this model by MFT, which serves as a good benchmark of the success, applicability and limitations of the mean field approaches vis-\'a-vis other approaches like hydrodynamic methods.

+\paragraph{General solutions of the density in MFT:-} We now derive the generic steady state density profiles and delineate the phases by using the MFT equation (\ref{curr}). {In this study, we closely follow the method outlined in Ref.~\cite{prr}, that was subsequently extended to and refined for interacting systems~\cite{arvind1,arvind2}.} As argued below, these solutions holds for any smoothly varying $q(x)$.
 Equation~(\ref{curr}) is a quadratic equation in $\rho(x)$.
 In Eq.~(\ref{curr}) since $J$ is a constant and $q(x)$ has an explicit $x$-dependence, $\rho(x)$ must be $x$-dependent, such that the product of the various factors on the rhs of (\ref{curr}), all of which are individually $x$-dependent, produces an $x$-independent result $J$.
-Equation~(\ref{curr}) has two spatially nonuniform solutions $\rho_+(x)$ and $\rho_-(x)$:
+Equation~(\ref{curr}) has two spatially nonuniform solutions $\rho_+(x)$ and $\rho_-(x)$ for a given $J$: